 PCI DSS compliance requires continuous effort due to evolving threats.
 You should be aware of any updates or modifications.

 How to Manage Sensitive Data

 Data masking is categorized into static data masking (SDM) and dynamic data masking (DDM).
-SDM stores the real data in the production database unaltered and the mass data in a separate database.
-DDM maintains only the production database, but when proper access control is implemented, it can only be accessed by authorized users.
-When other environments (such as testing) request data, DDM masks it in real time before returning the mass data version.
+SDM stores the real, unmasked, data in one database unaltered and the masked data in a separate database.
+DDM maintains only a single database containing unmasked data.
+When data is requested by parties who are not entitled to see the unmasked data, SDM will return data from the masked database, while DDM masks it in real time.

 Securing Your Network